collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 - [ ] Look at advanced workflows and understand different choices
 - [ ] Create a tag
 - [ ] Create a release

-Advanced
-* Resolve a merge conflict in the browser
-* Resolve a merge conflict by command line
-* Understand rebasing
-* Understand update "strategies": fast forward, recursive -->
+-->

 <tr><td width="30%">